Brain Injury Success Stories

 Increasingly, medical professionals and parents are turning to the Fast ForWord program in brain injury cases like strokes, meningitis, brain injury from accidents and for a number of neurological conditions.

 While the goal in these cases is to move the needle, to make incremental progress, Fast ForWord, because of the unique intensity it can generate, has the potential to be the difference maker in a broader treatment regime.
-Encouraged by success over the past 2-3 years Gemm Learning has been more willing to recommend Fast ForWord for brain injury cases, recognizing that individual results will vary.
+Encouraged by success over the past 10 years Gemm Learning has been more willing to recommend Fast ForWord for brain injury cases, recognizing that individual results will vary.

 “He is doing really well and still continues to make gains.
 I really credit the regaining of his now very strong listening skills to this program.
 I’m impressed at how the exercises became more difficult so quickly… he liked the challenge.
 I am seeing a big difference in his memory that really suffered from the accident.
 And more and more he is working on his own, becoming quite independent.”

 “He has the maturity now to do better compared to being in school and hating every moment… there’s a drive in him now to do everything better and he has an angel on his shoulder helping him out.
 When I think of his state one year ago and look at him now… it’s a miracle really.”

 Susan T., parent of 25 year old accident victim